 As people learn more about your personality and background, they’ll naturally find activities where you’re a good fit.
 For example, are you often asked to lead projects?
 Why do you think this happens?
 People might see you as confident, competent, and fair.
 While people may not explicitly tell you this, you can infer it from the type of asks that you get.

 On a side note, take tasks that seem discriminatory with a grain of salt.
-For example, an educated and experienced woman who’s repeatedly asked to keep quiet during meetings and just take notes is not being treated fairly.
+For example, an educated and experienced woman who’s repeatedly asked to keep quiet during meetings and to just take notes is not being treated fairly.
 This woman is much more capable than the tasks she’s asked to perform, so she wouldn’t want to interpret any type of gender discrimination as her high-level strengths.

 4. What do people pay you for?